micmejia/bible-dump/NKJV/Genesis/Gen 49.md

 Unstable as water, you shall not excel, Because you went up to your father's bed; Then you defiled _it_-- He went up to my couch.

 ###### 5
-"Simeon and Levi _are_ brothers; Instruments of [^a]cruelty _are in_ their dwelling place.
+"Simeon and Levi _are_ brothers; Instruments of cruelty _are in_ their dwelling place.

 ###### 6
-Let not my soul enter their council; Let not my honor be united to their assembly; For in their anger they slew a man, And in their self-will they [^b]hamstrung an ox.
+Let not my soul enter their council; Let not my honor be united to their assembly; For in their anger they slew a man, And in their self-will they hamstrung an ox.

 ###### 7
 Cursed _be_ their anger, for _it is_ fierce; And their wrath, for it is cruel!
 I will divide them in Jacob And scatter them in Israel.